DennisHeine/Clickz0r/README.md

 False Positives:
 Some virus programs are detecting bots as viruses.
 Please add the program to your exclusion list in this case.

+Bans:<br>
+Some MMORPGs don't allow the use of bots and ban your account when one is being used.
+Please do not use Clickz0r in such games.
+If you harm any terms of service, it is your own responsibility.<br>Please see the forum for user experiences about supported MMORPGs.